ktsintotas/tracking-DOSeqSLAM/README.md

-# Tracking-DOSeqSLAM: A Dynamic Sequence-Based Visual Place Recognition Paradigm
+# Tracking‐DOSeqSLAM: A dynamic sequence‐based visual place recognition paradigm

 This open source MATLAB algorith presents a low complexity loop closure detection pipeline wherein the traversed trajectory (map) is represented by sequence-based locations (sub-maps).
 Each of these groups-of-images is generated on-line through a points’ tracking repeatability check employed on the perceived visual sensory information.
 When querying the database, the proper candidate place is selected and, through an image-to-image search, the appropriate location is chosen.

 Note that the Tracking-DOSeqSLAM approach is a research code.
-The authors are not responsible for any errors it may contain. **Use it at your own risk!**

 ## Conditions of use
 Tracking-DOSeqSLAM is distributed under the terms of the [MIT License](https://github.com/ktsintotas/Bag-of-Tracked-Words/blob/master/LICENSE).